Daytripper (DC Comics): Brazilian influences

 Daytripper presents many Brazilian influences regarding language, literature and culture.
 The most predominant influence in the book is the main character's first name.
 The name "Bras" can be seen as a reference to the country Brazil, where Daytripper's creators were born, since this name is composed of the first four letters of the country written in Portuguese, "Brasil".

 This name can also be perceived as a reference to one of the most famous characters in Brazilian literature, Brás Cubas.
-Such character appeared in Memórias Póstumas de Brás Cubas (The Posthumous Memoirs of Bras Cubas), by Brazilian author Machado de Assis.
+Such character appeared in Memórias Póstumas de Brás Cubas (The Posthumous Memoirs of Brás Cubas), by Brazilian author Machado de Assis.
 In an interview with "A Filanctera", a Brazilian blog about illustrations, Bá and Moon explained that the character "is a homage, a homage that makes sense because Bras's father is a very famous writer.
 The kind of father that would give his children the name of novel's characters.
 And also because Bras dies, and Brás Cubas dies as well".
 In both stories the characters are narrating the story of their deaths: while Bras Cubas makes it clear to the reader that he is already dead and is telling the story of his life, Bras de Oliva Domingos dies unexpectedly in many different ways at the end of each chapter.

 Another Brazilian influence found in Daytripper is regarding the use of Portuguese language.
 In chapter 3, when Bras dies hit by a delivery truck, an important saying is written in it: "Foda. entregas".
 This translates is "Fuck. delivery", which could be perceived as a reference to the situation experienced by the main character, dying moments after seeing "...the woman he was going to spend the rest of his life with".

 In addition to language and literature, Brazilians' behaviour regarding family is also depicted in Daytripper.
 In chapter 5, during which Bras and his parents visit his grandparents in the countryside, all the family is reunited: cousins, uncles, aunts.
 The act of getting the entire family united every weekend is a common tradition in Latin America, in which the value of family is highly considered.
 According to Clutter and Nieto: "Traditionally, the Hispanic family is a close-knit group and the most important 5 social units.
 The term familia usually goes beyond the nuclear family.
 The Hispanic 'family unit' includes not only parents and children but also extended family".
-Although Brazil is not a Hispanic country (being colonized by Portugal from 1500 to 1822), this custom is found in many Latin countries, from Latin America to the European colonizer ones (Porgual, Spain, Italy and France).
+Although Brazil is not a Hispanic country (being colonized by Portugal from 1500 to 1822), this custom is found in many Latin countries, from Latin America to the European colonizer ones (Portugal, Spain, Italy and France).